mcsee/Software-Design-Articles/Articles/Code Smells/Code Smell 140 - Short Circuit Evaluation/readme.md

 Don't use short-circuit as an IF alternative.

-if the operands have side effects, this is another code smell.
+If the operands have side effects, this is another code smell.

 # Tags 🏷️